ProjectIgnis/Distribution/README.md

 DirectX 9 or OpenGL 4+ supporting graphics driver required.
 1 GB free disk space recommended for asset updates and images.
+1 GB free RAM recommended, though the game is not expected to exceed 300 MB of memory unless you spam the restart button.

+### Prerequisites for WindBot Ignite (AI):
+Windows: install .NET Framework 4 if you don't have it.
+This ships with Windows 10.
+Linux: install the mono-complete package https://www.mono-project.com/download/stable/#download-lin
+macOS: install Mono with the .pkg https://www.mono-project.com/download/stable/#download-mac

 ## Shortcuts available in the client